-The vast majority (over two-thirds) of the PETE students experienced HRPE in schools in the form of discrete units of study with no obvious health-related learning within other areas of the PE programme.
-A quarter of the students experienced the delivery of health-related learning through a combination of discrete units of study and via other areas of the PE programme, and a small minority (<10%) experienced health-related learning delivered solely through the usual PE programme.
-A few students experienced no explicit health-related learning in PE, and some described approaches in which HRPE was taught through subjects, such as 'citizenship' or 'health'.
+The vast majority (over two thirds) of the PETE students experienced HRPE in schools in the form of discrete units of study with no obvious health-related learning within other areas of the PE programme.
+A quarter of the students experienced the delivery of health-related learning through a combination of discrete units of study and via other areas of the PE programme, and a small minority (less than ten per cent) experienced health-related learning delivered solely through the usual PE programme.
+A few students experienced no explicit health-related learning in PE and some described approaches in which HRPE was taught through subjects such as 'citizenship' or 'health'.
 Two main themes emerged in terms of PETE students' school-based HRPE experiences, these being:

-- (1) The most common experience was of discrete units of study with no health-related learning evident within the rest of the PE programme. - (2) The approaches to HRPE were diverse and varied, ranging from highly structured units of study to none at all.
+- The most common experience was of discrete units of study with no health-related learning evident within the rest of the PE programme - 2) The approaches to HRPE were diverse and varied, ranging from highly structured units of study to none at all.

-The most frequently cited activities and topics within the school-based HRPE experienced by the PETE students were: 'fitness/fitness testing' (vast majority - over two-thirds), 'circuits' (majority - 60-65%), 'aerobics' and the 'benefits of exercise' (a third), 'heart rate' (a seventh to a fifth), 'principles of training' and 'warming up and/or cooling down' (a minority - 10%), 'personal exercise programmes', 'breathing rate', 'cardiovascular fitness' and 'rowing' (a small minority - <10%).
-The content was delivered through thematic units of study (with titles such as 'Fitness', 'Heart Health' and 'Fitness for Life') or through fitness-related activities (such as circuits and aerobics).
+The most frequently cited activities and topics within the school-based HRPE experienced by the PETE students were: 'fitness/fitness testing' (vast majority - over two thirds), 'circuits' (majority - sixty to sixty five per cent), 'aerobics' and the 'benefits of exercise' (a third), 'heart rate' (a seventh to a fifth), 'principles of training' and 'warming up and/or cooling down' (a minority - ten per cent), 'personal exercise programmes', 'breathing rate', 'cardiovascular fitness' and 'rowing' (a small minority - less than ten per cent).
+The content was delivered through thematic units of study (with titles such as 'Fitness', 'Heart Health', 'Fitness for Life') or through fitness-related activities (such as circuits and aerobics).
 In some schools, these were delivered in specific facilities (e.g. a fitness suite or multi-gym) and/or with specific equipment (e.g. rowing machines).

-Only a few students referred to 'food'/'energy balance' and 'monitoring physical activity levels' being included in the content and none of the students referred to physical activity recommendations.
-A small minority of students (<10%) stated that the content and depth of knowledge varied, depending on the teacher delivering it.
+Only a few students referred to 'food'/'energy balance' and 'monitoring physical activity levels' being included in the content and no students referred to physical activity recommendations.
+A small minority of students (less than ten per cent) stated that the content and depth of knowledge varied depending on the teacher delivering it.
 Three students from each cohort commented upon gender-differentiated HRPE, with one stating: 'The boys' focus was extremely fitness-based and taught aggressively.
-Girls mainly focused upon engaging in physical activity such as aerobics' and another stating: 'Boys' groups focus on circuit training/bleep test/abdominal test.
+Girls mainly focused upon engaging in physical activity such as aerobics' and another stating: Boys' groups focus on circuit training/bleep test/abdominal test.
 Girls' groups focus on aerobics, circuits and interval training'.

-Three main themes emerged in terms of the content of the PETE students' school-based HRPE experiences, these being:
+Three main themes emerged in terms of the content of the PETE students' schoolbased HRPE experiences, these being:

-- The focus was predominantly physiological and was delivered through thematic units of study and/or fitness-related activities, some utilising specific facilities/ equipment. - (2) There was minimal attention to food/eating/energy balance, monitoring physical activity levels, or physical activity recommendations. - (3) Some gender differences were evident in the HRPE content/delivery.
+- 1) The focus was predominantly physiological and was delivered through thematic units of study and/or fitness-related activities, some utilising specific facilities/equipment - There was minimal attention to food/eating/energy balance, monitoring physical activity levels, or physical activity recommendations - 3) Some gender differences were evident in the HRPE content/delivery.

-Physical education teacher education students' views on the effectiveness of the school-based health-related physical education in promoting healthy, active lifestyles amongst young people
+PETE students' views on the effectiveness of the school-based HRPE in promoting healthy, active lifestyles amongst young people